NixImagery/SWE-mkdocs/README.md

 ## Where to start editing

 Your main page is always the "index" file that generates the home page `index.html`.
-The source file is the one you edit, and it is in the `docs` folder.
+The source file is the one you edit, and it is in the `source` folder.
 You will see that it is a **markdown** or `.md` file.
 MkDocs looks for markdown files to make your pages.

 John Gruber is the originator of Markdown and his site contains [the documentation](https://daringfireball.net/projects/markdown/) you need to get writing very quickly.